Foulay History, Family Crest & Coats of Arms

 Some of the Foulay family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Foulay family to the New World and Oceana
+Migration of the Foulay family

 Faced by this persecution and the generally unstable political climate of those days, many Scots chose to leave their homeland for Ireland, Australia, and North America in search of greater opportunity and freedom.
 The colonies across the Atlantic were the most popular choice, but a passage there was neither cheap nor easily suffered.
 Passengers arrived sick and poor, but those who made it intact often found land and more tolerant societies in which to live.
 These brave settlers formed the backbone of the burgeoning nations of Canada and the United States.
 It is only this century that the ancestors of these families have begun to recover their collective identity through the patriotic highland games and Clan societies that have sprung up throughout North America.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Foulay: James Foulis, who came to Boston in 1684; Robert Foulis, who settled in Halifax, N.S. in 1819; Thomas Foulis, who came to Nova Scotia in 1839; George and Barbara McKay Foulis, who came to Nova Scotia in 1852.